Bridging Bayesian, frequentist and fiducial (BFF) inferences using confidence distribution: BFF Union: Randomness matching and parameter duality

-Finally, to conclude this subsection, we remark that our matching equations (\ref{eq:boot}), (\ref{eq:CDrv}), (\ref{eq:fBvM}) and (\ref{eq:bBvM}) rely on the large sample bootstrap CLT and fiducial and Bayesian Bernstein von Mises theorems.
-The large sample Bayesian Bernstein von Mises theorem mitigates the impact of the prior on inference in favor of growing data to make this alignment possible.
-These matching equations can be extended to higher-order results (cf., e.g., higher-order results for the boostrap method in \cite{Hall1992}, for likelihood-based methods in \cite{Reid2010}, and for objective Bayesian methods in \cite{Berger:Bernardo:Sun2015}).
+Finally, to conclude this subsection, we remark that the matching equations (\ref{eq:boot}), (\ref{eq:CDrv}), (\ref{eq:fBvM}) and (\ref{eq:bBvM}) rely on the first-order large sample theory.
+The large sample Bernstein von Mises theorem for the posterior distribution mitigates the impact of the prior on inference in favor of growing data to make this alignment possible.
+These matching equations can be extended to higher-order results (e.g., higher-order results for the boostrap method in \citet{Hall1992}, for likelihood-based methods in \citet{Reid2010}, and for objective Bayesian methods in \citet{Berger:Bernardo:Sun2015}).
 Nevertheless, these matching equations can also be exact as in (\ref{eq:Prob-exact}), leading to exact inference results that are valid under a finite sample size.
-Beside the non-normal matching example of the Cauchy sample using $t_1 = \bar{y}$ in Example \ref{ex:cauchy}, there are some other recent works that utilize the exact matching (\ref{eq:Prob-exact}) to make finite-sample inferential statements where neither the central limit theorem nor a high order asymptotic development is required; cf., e.g., \cite{LiuS2018}.
+Beside the non-normal matching example of the Cauchy sample using $t_1 = \bar{y}$ in Example \ref{ex:cauchy}, there are some other recent works that utilize the exact matching (\ref{eq:Prob-exact}) to make finite-sample inferential statements where neither the central limit theorem nor a high order asymptotic development is required; e.g., \citet{LiuS2018}.